 B-type natriuretic peptide; N-terminal pro b-type natriuretic peptide

-To exclude heart failure as a cause for dyspnoea or diagnose the presence and severity of heart failure.
+To exclude heart failure as a cause for shortness of breath (dyspnoea) or diagnose the presence and severity of heart failure.

-If there are symptoms of heart failure, such as breathlessness and fatigue, or in persons being treated for heart failure.
+If there are symptoms of heart failure, such as shortness of breath and fatigue, or in persons being treated for heart failure.

 A blood sample drawn from a vein in your arm